AEEldin/Data-Cleaning-Python/README.md

 ## Data Cleaning Using Python
 Python provides several libraries that can help data professionals clean and transform data.
-Pandas and NumPy are two of the commonly used libraries that provide wide range of methods and functions to deal with handling missing values, detecting and eliminating outliers, and translating data from one format to another.
+Pandas and NumPy are two of the commonly used libraries that provide a wide range of methods and functions to handle missing values, detect and eliminate outliers, and translate data from one format to another.

 + [Pandas](https://pandas.pydata.org)
 + [NumPy](https://numpy.org)